capillariesio/capillaries/README.md

 ### More introduction
 For more details about getting started, see [Getting started](doc/started.md).

+### Deploy Capillaries at scale

+#### Container-based deployments

+Capillaries binaries are intended to be container-friendly.
+Check out the `docker-compose.yml` and [Kubernetes deployment POC](./test/k8s/README.md), these test projects may be a good starting point for creating your full-scale container-based deployment.

+#### VM-based deployment

+There is Capideploy project at `https://github.com/capillariesio/capillaries-deploy` which is capable of deploying Capillaries in AWS.
+Its a work in progress and it's not a production-quality solution yet.

 ## Capillaries in depth

 ### [What it is and what it is not](doc/what.md) (use case discussion and diagrams)